How Can Trainers Boost Engagement in Driving Training?

 Now, on the flip side, what happens when trainers stick to lecturing for the entire session?
 Picture this: trainees sitting passively, drifting in and out of focus while trying to stay awake.
 Kind of sounds like torture, doesn’t it?
 This sort of passive learning can lead to disengagement, significantly diminishing the effectiveness of the training.
 Trainees may leave the session with little retained knowledge or skills, which is the opposite of what anyone wants.

-This brings us to another critical point: limiting trainee participation.
 When you draw a line around who gets to talk and how much, you’re essentially putting a cap on creativity and learning.
 Everyone has experiences and ideas that are worth sharing.
 The more voices contributing to the conversation, the more dynamic and engaging the environment becomes.

 Real-Life Examples: Bridging Theory with Practice